How to watch Serie A on TV in the UK - full fixtures

 RadioTimes.com brings you the complete guide on how to watch Serie A on TV and live stream in the UK

-Serie A is back with a host of games to be shown live in the UK during the coronavirus lockdown.
+Serie A has returned with a variety of fixtures to satisfy your football needs during the coronavirus lockdown.

 The Premier League fixtures and La Liga have also returned to action, while the Bundesliga has been operational for several weeks and is actually drawing to a close in the 2019/20 season.